creatorsschool/challenges/week-5/parties/README.md

 1. Export the list of attendees as a `.txt` file, one name per line.
 2. Import attendees from a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file with the name and email fields.

+## Part V - Refactoring

+Now that you have the import and export functionality, move that code into methods on the models, instead of having it lying around in the actions.